Booleans

 DO

-to a boolean value.
+DO use ?? to convert null to a boolean value.

-.
+This rule applies when an expression can evaluate true, false, or null, and you need to pass the result to something that doesn’t accept null.
 A common case is the result of a null-aware method call being used as a condition:

 if (optionalThing?.isEnabled) {